Ayson Law Firm

 If this is your first time facing a DWI charge, you may be eligible for probation or other alternative outcomes.
 However, if you have prior DWI convictions, were involved in an accident that caused serious injury, or had a child passenger at the time of arrest, you may be facing a felony charge.
 Felony DWI cases require an even more aggressive legal strategy.
 We understand what’s at stake and are prepared to fight for you in court.

-What Should I Do if I Am Pulled Over in Houston, Texas?
+What Should I Do if I Am Pulled Over in Texas?

 We all know the feeling we get in our stomachs whenever we hear the sirens and see those flashing lights.
 Even if you are obeying all traffic and safety laws, you still have a moment of panic, worried about what will happen next.
 What should you do when you are pulled over on suspicion of Driving While Intoxicated (DWI)?
 What are your rights?
 What should you avoid doing to keep matters from getting worse?
-Skilled and experienced Houston DWI defense lawyer Brian Ayson of the Ayson Law Firm tells you what you need to know if you get pulled over on suspicion of driving while intoxicated in Houston.
+Skilled and experienced lawyer Brian Ayson of the Ayson Law Firm tells you what you need to know if you get pulled over on suspicion of driving while intoxicated.

 What should you do when you are pulled over?